St Cuthbert's Church, Edinburgh: Earliest days to the Reformation

 A relic of the medieval St Cuthbert's was discovered in 1773: while demolishing the old church, workmen discovered bones and a leaden urn within a leaden coffin.
 The urn issued a fragrant smell and within it lay an embalmed human heart.
 The heart may have been that of a crusader that was returned to his family from the Holy Land.

 The church may have been destroyed during Richard II's sack of Edinburgh in 1385 and again during the sack of Edinburgh in 1544.
 After the latter destruction, it may have been rebuilt: in 1550, Alexander Ales referred to "the new Parish Church of St Cuthbert's".
 By the time of the Scottish Reformation, St Cuthbert's parish covered a large area surrounding the burghs of Edinburgh and the Canongate: it bounded Newhaven and Cramond in the north; Corstorphine in the west, Colinton and Liberton in the south; and Duddingston and Restalrig in the north.
-The parish also contained nunneries at Sciennes and the Pleasance.
+The parish also contained nunneries at Sciennes and on the Pleasance.

 The first Protestant minister of St Cuthbert's was William Harlaw, a colleague of John Knox, who, unlike Knox himself, had remained in Scotland in the face of persecution.
 In 1574, Harlaw was joined by Robert Pont.
 Skilled in law as well as theology, Pont served as moderator of the General Assembly on six occasions and also acted as a Lord of Session.
 John Napier served as an elder of St Cuthbert's around the turn of the 17th century.